-Please note that the information below on the Shettles Method has been included due to popular request and is for reference only.
+Please note that the information below on the Shettles method has been included due to popular request and is for reference only.
 It is not guaranteed to give you the ‘recipe’ for the desired gender you are trying for.

 The Shettles Method

-Men produce two types of sperm — X being female and Y chromosome being male.
-Dr. Shettles found from his studies that the male sperm are smaller, weaker and faster than the female sperm, which are bigger, stronger and slower.
+Men produce two types of sperm — X being female and Y being male.
+This will determine the sex of your baby.
+Doctor Shettles found from his studies that the male sperm are smaller, weaker and faster than the female sperm, which are bigger, stronger and slower.

 By following the Shettles Method, there is less chance of achieving female conception as you are not having intercourse during your peak fertile times.
-So if pregnancy is more important to you than having a girl baby, Shettles may not be for you.
+So if pregnancy is more important to you than having a girl baby, the Shettles method may not be for you.

-Baby Gender Selection Factor: Vaginal pH
+Baby gender selection factor: Vaginal pH

 The ideal time to have sex for a boy is when the vaginal environment becomes alkaline, which is on the day you ovulate.

-Shettles recommends the missionary position for girls.
+The Shettles method recommends the missionary position when trying to conceive a girl.

-For a boy, the woman should try to achieve orgasm either before or at the same time as her partner — or if you are lucky enough, multiple female orgasms can help!
+To conceive a boy, the woman should try to achieve orgasm either before or at the same time as her partner — or if you are lucky enough, multiple female orgasms can help!